palkan/logidze/README.md

 ![](./assets/pg_log_data_chart.png)

 If you try to call `#log_data` on the model loaded in such way, you'll get `nil`.
 If you want to fetch log data (e.g., during the console debugging)–use **`user.reload_log_data`**, which forces loading this column from the DB.

+## Handling records deletion

+Unlike, for example, PaperTrail, Logidze is designed to **only track changes**.
+If the record has been deleted, **everything is lost**.

+If you want to keep changes history after records deletion as well, consider using specialized tools for soft-delete, such as, [Discard](https://github.com/jhawthorn/discard) or [Paranoia](https://github.com/rubysherpas/paranoia).

+See also the discussion: [#61](https://github.com/palkan/logidze/issues/61).

 ## Upgrading